 hummingbot version 0.10.0!
 In this release, we focused on fixing bugs, improving documentation, and refactoring the codebase.
 Please see below for what's new in this release.

-A number of users have reported seeing duplicate orders when running the pure market making strategy on Binance, especially when using multiple orders mode.
-After triaging this issue, we believe that are a number of root causes which may result in this occurring.
+Several users have reported seeing duplicate orders when running the pure market-making strategy on Binance, especially when using multiple orders mode.
+After triaging this issue, we believe several root causes may result in this occurring.
 We have fixed some of them in this release, but there may be others.
 We will continue to test this internally.

 As part of an ongoing process to improve Hummingbot's documentation, we have re-organized the layout of our docs, added helper scripts to make using the Docker image version easier, and created a new Quickstart guide to simplify the new user experience.

 The stop loss utility, which automatically stops the bot when it reaches a certain performance threshold, has been renamed